 3 Main Differences

-Despite some claims we've seen, there is no evidence to suggest a difference in the effect on muscle fluid retention with either forms .
+Despite some claims we've seen, there is no evidence to suggest a difference in the effect on muscle fluid retention with either form .

-Pills give you a convenient way to bring any kind of health and fitness supplement with you.
-If you have a busy workday, then bringing a few pills in your bag is an easy option.
+Pills give you a convenient way to bring any health and fitness supplement with you.
+If you have a busy workday, bringing a few pills in your bag is an easy option.

 3. Choosing One For Your Lifestyle